egaumer/torah/exodus/mishpatim.md

 &nbsp;

 There are three ordained pilgrimage festivals for Israel.
 Leviticus will talk about them in more detail.
 Although there would eventually be seven feasts (Don’t you love a God who likes a good party?), there were three special festivals where the Israelites were to journey to a specific place to celebrate.
-In the Wilderness, they were told to come before the LORD.
+In the Wilderness, they were told to come before the _Lord_.
 In Canaan, they were told to journey to Jerusalem.

 These feasts have an enormous spiritual element to them, but for the purpose of this section, these instructions were intended to set Israel apart from other nations.
 The Feast of Unleavened Bread

 All of the festivals were agriculturally based and since spring is considered the beginning of the yearly cycle, the first festival was a spring festival.
 The Feast of Unleavened Bread took place right after Passover.
 Passover was the 14th day of the first month on the Jewish calendar.
 The following day (15th - 21st was the Feast of Unleavened Bread.
 Unleavened bread is bread without yeast.
 It commemorated when the children of Israel left Egypt in a hurry and the bread did not have time to rise.

 Sin is often pictured as leaven in Scripture (Matthew 16:6, 11; Mark 8:15; Luke 12:1; Galatians 5:9).
 The Hebrew word translated as _Leavened Bread_ (חָמֵץ)<sup>[H2557](https://www.blueletterbible.org/lexicon/h2557/kjv/wlc/0-1/ "Strong's Number H2557")</sup> is the word _Chametz_ (חָמֵץ)<sup>[H2557](https://www.blueletterbible.org/lexicon/h2557/kjv/wlc/0-1/ "Strong's Number H2557")</sup>.
 It doesn't mean "leaven" in the same sense that we use it today (yeast).
 Chametz is any grain product in which fermentation has occurred.
-It is related to the word chamutz, which means "sour."
+The primitive root word is _Chamutz_ (חָמֵץ)<sup>[H2556](https://www.blueletterbible.org/lexicon/h2556/kjv/wlc/0-1/ "Strong's Number H2556")</sup>, which means "sour."
 Leaven (yeast) is used to produce fermentation, especially in bread dough.
 As the leaven sours the dough, tiny gas bubbles are produced with causes the dough too rise.

 &nbsp;